 - Bullish hidden divergence: Price itself makes a higher low: a bullish signal.
 But RSI makes a lower low, a bearish signal?
 No!
 It means RSI is (almost) oversold, at the low end of its down cycle, soon ready to start a new up cycle!
 Even that much bearish momentum, didn’t manage to let price make a lower low!
 Can only go up!

 - Bearish hidden divergence: Price itself makes a lower high: a bearish signal.
 But RSI makes a higher high, a bullish signal?
 No!
 It means RSI is (almost) overbought, at the high end of its up cycle, soon ready to start a new down cycle !
 Even that much bullish momentum, didn’t manage to let price make a higher higher!
-Can only go down!
+High probability that it will come back down.

 Here I have an actual example of a downtrend, that paused, and tried to reverse.
 But price didn’t manage to make a higher high, even though momentum did its best and pushed all the way up (an exhaustion pattern):